sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-events/events.md

 occurrences_watermark | |
 -------------|------
 description  | For incident and resolution events, the number of preceding events with an OK status (for incident events) or non-OK status (for resolution events).
 The `occurrences_watermark` attribute gives you useful information when looking at events that change status between OK (`0`)and non-OK (`1`-WARNING, `2`-CRITICAL, or UNKNOWN).<br><br>Sensu resets `occurrences_watermark` to `1` whenever an event for a given entity and check transitions between OK and non-OK.
 Within a sequence of only OK or only non-OK events, Sensu increments `occurrences_watermark` only when the `occurrences` attribute is greater than the preceding `occurrences_watermark`.
 Read [Use event data][31] for more information.<br><br>Sensu automatically populates the `occurrences_watermark` value.
-In events created with the [events API][35], Sensu overwrites any `occurences_watermark` value you specify in the request body with the correct value. required     | false type         | Integer greater than 0 example      | {{< language-toggle >}}
+For events created with the [core/v2/events API][35], Sensu overwrites any `occurences_watermark` value you specify in the request body with the correct value. required     | false type         | Integer greater than 0 example      | {{< language-toggle >}}